mavlink/MAVSDK-docs/en/contributing/build.md

 To build the library in Windows, you need:

-- [Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017): Download and install them if you don't already have it.
+- [Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017): Download and install them if you don't already have it (all  that is needed are the "Visual C+ Build Tools).
-- [curl](https://curl.haxx.se/): Download the source, extract and build it, and make the directory of the header files available when you build DroneCore.
 - [cmake](https://cmake.org/download/): Download the installer and run it.
 Make sure to tick "add to PATH" during the installation.
+- [curl](https://curl.haxx.se/): Download the source, extract and build it, and make the directory of the header files available as described below.

 > **Note** The instructions below assume you downloaded [curl-7.56.1.zip](https://curl.haxx.se/download/curl-7.56.1.zip) and extracted to the root of your C drive.
 You can use a different *curl* if you want.